noopani/google-homepage/readme.md

-I have learned:
-	How to use git for version control
-	Basic HTML and CSS
+I have learned: How to use git for version control, Basic HTML and CSS